solarslurpi/GrowBuddies/docs/index.md

 The GrowBuddies project is designed to help geeky gardeners like us maximize the health and enjoyment of our indoor gardens.

-GrowBuddies are smart and interactive companions that work alongside you to provide personalized care and advice for your plants.
-They can monitor your plants' conditions and real-time monitor and adjust environmental factors like humidity and other important factors.

 Not only do GrowBuddies make gardening easier and more fun, but they also help ensure that your plants are healthy and happy.
 Whether you're a seasoned green thumb or just starting, GrowBuddies are the perfect partner for your indoor garden.

 Stay tuned for more updates.
 In the meantime, happy gardening!

 # Just a bunch of Buddies
- The Buddies are here to help optimize the outcome of your indoor plants' growth.
+ The Buddies are a team of smart and interactive companions that are here to help you optimize the growth and health of your indoor plants.
 The current Buddies include:

 ::::{grid} 3
 :gutter: 1